 The Crabtree Family Endowment Bursary funds two $1,000 bursaries each year in perpetuity.
 They are intended for Indigenous students, but if no eligible applications are received, they will be available to non-Indigenous students.

-“Education creates wonderful opportunities for people that can have a great leveling effect in society.
+“Education creates wonderful opportunities for people that can have a great levelling effect in society.
 My father served in civil defence in World War II, and didn’t go to university until his late 20s, and when he did go he really valued and appreciated the opportunity to further his education.
 Ultimately his pursuit of education and the opportunities it provided was the reason we immigrated to Chilliwack in the late 1950s.”

 Tom’s mother Margaret also attended university and was a member of Chilliwack’s University Women’s Club, which funded scholarships for UFV students.